The Costs of Hiring a Freelancer vs. In-House Employee

 Costs of hiring a freelancer

 When it comes to compensation, working with freelancers can be simple.
-You pay an hourly rate or established set fee.
+You pay an hourly rate or set fee.
 That’s it.

 And if you need additional logistical support, our compliance and payroll services help you classify and compensate all your workers properly, allowing you to focus on other priorities.

-Costs of hiring an in-house employee
+Costs of hiring for full-time employment

 Payroll taxes